 Please see detailed Annual Overviews below for more information.

 Students will have two lessons per fortnight; this will most often be in the form of a double lesson every two weeks.
-In Year 9, students who are not doing a second language will receive an additional lesson meaning they will have a double lesson every week.
+In Year 9, all students will have a double lesson every week (occasionally they may have two singles instead of a double lesson).

-With the introduction of personal iPads for all students in September 2015 the Computing department will be helping students develop core skills using these devices.
+The Computing department will be helping students develop core skills using their iPads and desktop computers.
 The ability to be able to transfer skills between hardware platforms and interoperability of these devices with various networks will be key to allow students to become more productive in their learning across the curriculum.

 Key Stage 3 – National Curriculum